prof3ssorSt3v3/mad9011/docs/modules/week10/README.md

 />

 #### Masking text
-Continue with this video to learn masking text to create semi-transparent textures within the letters.
+Continue with this video to learn how to use `<mask>` element to mask out pieces of text to create different effects:

 <YouTube
   title="SVG: masking text"